-We even offer specialty courses to include with your professional pilot training program—like external load operations and mountain flying—so that you can set yourself up for the career you want.
+We even offer specialty helicopter flight courses to include with your professional helicopter pilot training program—like external load operations and mountain flying—so that you can set yourself up for the career you want.

-The Professional Pilot Program is the full training course for people whose goal is to work as a career helicopter pilot.
-This program includes training for these certificates and ratings: Private, Instrument, Commercial, Certified Flight Instructor and Certified Flight Instructor Instrument.View Course Details
+Our helicopter pilot school features a full training course for people whose goal is to work as a career helicopter pilot.
+The Professional Pilot Program includes training for these certificates and ratings: Private, Instrument, Commercial, and Certified Flight Instructor.

 Your Private Pilot Certificate lets you fly helicopters for fun and recreation—giving rides to friends and family or flying for your own transport.
 It’s the first step toward building the skills needed for your Commercial Pilot Certificate.